BNN-UPC/ignnition/docs_rst/Examples/graph_query_neural_networks.rst

 Contextualization
 ~~~~~~~~~~~~~~~~~

-Automated network control and management has been a long standing target
+Automated network control and management have been a long-standing target
 of network protocols.
 We address in this paper the question of automated
 protocol design, where distributed networked nodes have to cooperate to
 achieve a common goal without a priori knowledge on which information to